scottsfarley93/DesignChallengeData/readme.md

 	* Pollen settles and is mixed into the sediment on the bottom of the lake
 	* As time passes, the process continues, and new layers of pollen and sediment are deposited
 	* In the present day, a scientist (like Jack Williams), takes a sediment core that takes a continuous sample of the sediment at the bottom of the lake
-	* The core is then split into small samples (1 cm)
+	* The core is then split into small samples (1 CM)
 	* Each of these samples is linked to an age by using an empirical function that links each depth to an age (called an age to depth model)
 	* Each sample is then subjected to lab analyses that include identifying the species of each pollen grain within the sample
 	* Ecological implications are published in the scientific literature and the pollen counts uploaded to NeotomaDB